The most epic packing list you’ll ever need

-Although the Trinity team helps make first year move-in day a breeze, purchasing a small dolly comes in handy during move out and throughout the year.
+Although the Trinity team helps make first year move-in day a breeze, purchasing a small dolly comes in handy during move in/out and throughout the year.

 Load a small bucket with cleaning supplies for those times when housekeeping isn’t scheduled but the room needs a touch-up.
 Clorox wipes are good things for the room.

 Assemble a first aid kit of over-the-counter medications that will help when the first wave of colds sweeps through residence halls.